[QODBC-Desktop] QODBC Setup Options - QODBC For QuickBooks Enterprise Users

 QODBC Advanced Setup

 The selected defaults in the Advanced settings should apply to most users and normally don't need to be changed.

-Reconnect Delay: Is an amount of time to wait after a disconnect when using the remote connector.
+Reconnect Delay: Is an amount of time to wait for a disconnect when using the remote connector.
 This allows QuickBooks to fully unload it if it is being loaded in the background on the Host Remote Connector before you connect again.

 Maximum Field Name Length: is set to the QuickBooks limitation, but certain applications like Delphi cannot handle this limit and must be set accordingly.